 All payments in respect of the Notes will be made without deduction for or on account of withholding taxes imposed by any Tax Jurisdiction, subject as provided in Condition 6 (Taxation) of the Terms and Conditions for the English Law Notes and Condition 6 (Taxation) of the Terms and Conditions for the Italian Law Notes.
-In the event that any such deduction is made, the Issuer will, save in certain limited circumstances provided in Condition 6 (Taxation), be required to pay additional amounts, in respect of principal and interest in the case of Senior Notes or Non-Preferred Senior Notes (if permitted by MREL Requirements), or interest only in the case of Subordinated Notes, to cover the amounts so deducted.
+In the event that any such deduction is made, the Issuer will, save in certain limited circumstances provided in Condition 6 (Taxation), be required to pay additional amounts, in respect of interest only to cover the amounts so deducted.